 Housing and Meals

-The first floor of UnionWest will include quick-service food options and the Campus Store will include a full-service cafe.
-Until the restaurants open, food trucks are available between the Communication and Media Building and Dr. Phillips Academics Commons.
+The first floor of UnionWest includes quick-service food options, including Subway, Vera Asian and Dunkin.
 Many other restaurants are also available within walking distance of the campus.